 Photographs collected by the Staff of the Eliot Elisofon Photographic Archives of the National Museum of African Art, Smithsonian Institution.

-William Ian Brinkworth's collection includes an extensive number of black and white photographs, negatives, color transparencies, books, audio tapes, and manuscript collections, research materials.
+William Ian Brinkworth's collection, dated from 1901 to 1991, includes an extensive number of black and white photographs, negatives, color transparencies, books, audio tapes, manuscripts, and research materials.
 The manuscripts include Brinkworth's book drafts, film treatments, correspondence, historical documents, legal documents, journals and magazines in which his work was published.
-All of the items are dated from 1901 to 1991.